morganstanley/binlog/doc/UserGuide.md

 no value is logged, and in the text log it will be shown as `{null}`.
 Logging of `weak_ptr` is not supported, those must be `.lock()`-ed first.

+To log the address pointed by the pointer (instead of the object it points to), apply `binlog::address` or cast the pointer to a `void*`:

+    [catchfile test/integration/LoggingPointers.cpp address]

 If C++17 is available, the standard optional with a loggable `value_type` can be made loggable: